cockroachdb/docs/src/current/v24.3/critical-log-messages.md

     <br><br>`error releasing lease`

     - **Severity**: Medium
-    - **Description**: when the decommissioning process can not find another node to migrate leaseholders to, the decommission will hang.
+    - **Description**: When the decommissioning process can not find another node to migrate leaseholders to, the decommission will hang.
     - **Impact**: Decommission is prevented.
     - **Action**: To continue the drain, re-initiate the command.
 A very long drain may indicate an anomaly, and you should manually inspect the server to determine what blocks the drain.
     - **Related metrics**: NONE